Kishangarh Village: Geography and climate

 Kishangarh lies in the South West district of Delhi and, like the rest of the city, has a semi-arid climate with a significant difference between summer and winter temperatures.
 While the summer temperatures may go up to 46 °C, the winters can seem freezing to people used to a warm climate with near 2.5 °C.

-The soil of Kishangarh consists of sandy loam to loam texture.
+The soil of Kishangarh Jat consists of sandy loam to loam texture.
 The water level has gone down in the recent past hovering between 45 m to 50 m due to rise in population.